luckylegend-project/lucky-legend/README.md

 # Lucky Legend (LLD)

-Lucky Legend is a minimal and calm digital concept built on the Solana blockchain.
+Lucky Legend is a minimal and transparent digital project on the Solana blockchain.

 It was not created to compete, scale aggressively, or promise utility.

-Instead, it exists as a transparent and consistent on-chain presence.
+Instead, it exists as a calm and consistent on-chain presence.

 The focus is not speed, but continuity.
 Not attention, but meaning.

-This repository documents the structure, principles, and public information behind the project.
+This repository documents the structure and public principles of the project.

 ---